sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 Start the job (starting ingesting messages 'now' is fine).

-See it starts succesfully, the state changes to 'Running'.
+See it starts successfully, and the state changes to 'Running'.

 ### Add an environment variable for the device connection string